robin-han/typescript-converter/README.md

 ## Demo
 After build, and switch to directory 'demo' and run follow command to convert.
-Folder 'input' is the typescript to convert and 'csharp' is the converted result.
+Folder 'input' is the typescript code and 'csharp' is the converted result.

 Windows
 ```bash